Plain English Summary

 Many health professionals recommend the use of olive oil or sunflower oil to prevent or treat dry skin in full term, newborn babies.
 Other health professionals advise parents not to use any oil on their babys skin.
-There has been no research to consider which approach has any immediate or long-term effect on the way a babys skin functions, and the advice given to parents can be conflicting.
-At present we do not know if any oil is better or worse for a babys skin than no oil.
+There has been no research to consider which approach has any immediate or long-term effect on the way a baby's skin functions, and the advice given to parents can be conflicting.
+At present it is not known whether any oil is better or worse for a baby's skin than no oil.
 Dry skin is a normal physiological process for newborn babies, but parents want to treat it.
 There is also some evidence to suggest that products which are used on newborn skin may have an influence on the development of eczema (atopic dermatitis).
-We are conducting an initial research study to explore what is the best way to find out whether olive oil, sunflower oil or no oil is best for a babys skin.
+The aim of this study is to explore what is the best way to find out whether olive oil, sunflower oil or no oil is best for a baby's skin.

 Who can participate?

-Hundred babies born at or after 37 weeks of pregnancy will be recruited into the study.
+Babies born at or after 37 weeks of pregnancy

 What does the study involve?

-The babies will be allocated randomly to one of three groups to use olive oil, sunflower oil or no oil for 28 days.
-We will assess their skin to see if the oil causes any changes.
-We will carry out the tests twice: once before the mother and baby leave the hospital after birth and then again after 28 days.
+The babies are randomly allocated to one of three groups to use olive oil, sunflower oil or no oil for 28 days.
+Their skin is assessed to see if the oil causes any changes.
+The tests are carried out twice: once before the mother and baby leave the hospital after birth and then again after 28 days.

 What are the possible benefits and risks of participating?

-This study will help us to develop the best way by which we can find out which skincare treatment (olive oil, sunflower oil or no oil) is best, and will help to guide future advice for newborn baby skincare.
-The skin tests that we will do will not harm the baby.
+This study will help to develop the best way to find out which skincare treatment (olive oil, sunflower oil or no oil) is best, and will help to guide future advice for newborn baby skincare.
+The skin tests will not harm the baby.